-Beta-carotene can be found in in carrots and other fruits and vegetables.
+Beta-carotene can be found in carrots and other fruits and vegetables.
 It is converted into Vitamin A once inside the body and offers natural protection to the cornea, which is essential for good vision.
-A study performed in 2011 at Columbia University found that an altered form of Vitamin A might be able to slow the progression of Stargardt’s disease, an inherited eye disease that causes severe vision loss in young people.

 Omega-3 fatty acids

-Omega-3 fatty acids are vital to eye health in early development.
+Omega-3 fatty acids are vital to eye health, especially in early development.
 Found in breast milk and also added to infant formula, omega-3 fatty acids support normal and healthy vision in newborn babies.
-In a Harvard University study, healthy pre-term infants fed omega 3-supplemented formula showed significantly better visual acuity at 2 and 4 months compared to those who were fed formula without omega-3 fatty acids.
 The presence of omega-3 fatty acids in pregnant women is central to healthy vision development for their infants.

 Zinc is known as a “helper molecule” for the body.
 It transfers Vitamin A from the liver to the retina to produce an important chemical called melanin, a protective pigment in the eye.
-Found in both the retina and choroid, or the vascular tissue lying under the retina, zinc is heavily concentrated within the eye.
-Zinc is also associated with helping the eye see better at night.
+Zinc is heavily concentrated within the eye and is also associated with improved vision in low light environments.